awsdocs/aws-support-user-guide/doc_source/security-trusted-advisor.md

 ### Full access to Trusted Advisor<a name="full-access-trusted-advisor"></a>

-The following policy allows users to view and take all actions on all Trusted Advisor checks\.
+The following policy allows users to view and take all actions on all Trusted Advisor checks in the Trusted Advisor console\.

 ```
 {